JetBrains/kotlin-multiplatform-dev-docs/topics/compose-onboard/compose-multiplatform-new-project.md

    ![Create a Compose Multiplatform project](create-compose-multiplatform-project.png){width=800}

 The first import takes a couple of minutes.
-After it's done, make sure that preflight checks are all green (**View | Tool Windows | Projects Environment Preflight Checks**).
+After it's done, make sure that all preflight checks have completed successfully (**View | Tool Windows | Projects Environment Preflight Checks**).

 ## Implement the basic layout

-The template Compose Multiplatform project is organized in platform-specific app modules and a shared UI module.
+The generated Compose Multiplatform project is organized in platform-specific app modules and a shared UI module.
 Each application module defines an entry point that calls the shared `App()` composable.